 Photographers use mood boards to convince their clients and convey a concept, not make them confused.
-Remember, the rule is to keep the number of images within the 5 to 15 range, and this is to avoid overwhelming your clients with too many photos.
+Remember, the rule is to keep the number of images or video clips within the 5 to 15 range, and this is to avoid overwhelming your clients with too many photos.
 Save the most relevant and prominent ones among your stash of images.

 Arrange the design elements according to their importance to the visual concept.
 Select a key design element to anchor your board.
 Adjust the size and position of the other elements and arrange them as to how they are relevant and connected to one another.